-Communication at the counsel table between Team Members may be in writing only.
-Team Members at Counsel Table may not communicate in writing with judges, the oralist, or spectators (including Team Members and Team Advisors seated in the audience) during a Match and no other person may communicate with them.
+Communication at the counsel table, or communication counsel table and the podium, between Team Members may be in writing only.
+Team Members at Counsel Table may not communicate in writing with judges or spectators (including Team Members and Team Advisors seated in the audience) during a Match and no other person may communicate with them.